andrasq/consistent-hash-js/Readme.md

 Options:

-- `range` - hash ring control point range, default 100003.
+- `range` - hash ring control point modulo range, default 100003.
 Use a prime number.
-- `controlPoints` - the number of control points to create by default for each added node, default 40.
+- `weight` - the default number of control points to create for each node added, default 40.

 The number of nodes supported is `range / controlPoints`, default 2500.
 For 10x more nodes, use range 1,000,003.